winitzki/scall/tutorial/programming_dhall.md

 ####### Proof

-Apply Wadler's "surjectivity pairing rule" to the type `GFix F`: for any `t : GFix F`, for any type `S`, for any `h : GFix F → S`, we have:
+Apply Wadler's "surjective pairing rule" to the type `GFix F` and obtain the following property:

+For any `t : GFix F`, for any type `S`, for any `h : GFix F → S`, we have:

 `h t ≡ t S (λ(X : Type) → λ(y : { step : X → F X, seed : X }) → h (pack (GF_T F) X y))`

-Now we can pass from `GFix F` to the equivalent type `G` and from `pack` to the equivalent function `unfold` by currying the arguments.
+Now we pass from `GFix F` to the equivalent type `G` and from `pack` to the equivalent function `unfold` by currying the arguments.
-Then we obtain directly the equation we need for the extensional surjectivity of `unfold`.
+Then we will obtain directly the equation we need for the extensional surjectivity of `unfold`.

 ###### Statement 2